sdss/python_template/STYLE.md

 - Sphinx
     - Readthedocs
 - General documentation / tutorials.
-- File headers
+- File headers: should we agree on a template?
+- Travis configuration file.
-- General advice
+- Zenodo